A primer on Declarative Device Management for Apple devices

 Using Declarative Device Management with Workspace ONE

-To accommodate the simultaneous usage of both Apple’s imperative MDM mechanisms and the new DDM commands, Omnissa has implemented a new workflow in the profile-builder user interface.
-The process for creating a new DDM configuration is similar to the way IT admins create an imperative profile.
-However, once you select your platform (in this case, iOS), you will see a new screen that offers the option to use Imperative management or Declarative management.
-If you select Imperative, you would then choose either Device or User context for the profile, and then proceed as normal.
+To facilitate the simultaneous utilization of both Apple’s imperative MDM mechanisms and the new DDM commands, Omnissa has introduced a new workflow within the profile-builder user interface.
+The process for creating a new DDM configuration mirrors the approach taken by IT administrators when creating an imperative profile.
+However, upon selecting your platform (in this case, iOS), a new screen will appear, presenting the option to opt for Imperative management or Declarative management.
+By choosing Imperative, you can then select either Device or User context for the profile and proceed with the creation process as usual.

 The focus of this initial release is on declarations, the first of the three pillars in declarative device management.
 Specifically, Workspace ONE provides support for Configurations and Assets.